Intern with Us

 An internship with Ashinaga Uganda will improve teaching skills, but more than that, it will also be a chance to review and solidify your own understanding of your subject, be challenged to think in new ways, and collaborate with perhaps the most international group of students and interns you could ever find.

 Ashinaga Senegal welcomes bilingual interns speaking French and English to participate in its internship program based in Dakar.
-With internship durations ranging between two and six months, interns are given the opportunity to play an integral role in Ashinaga Senegal’s diverse range of activities.
+With internship durations ranging between two and four months, interns are given the opportunity to play an integral role in Ashinaga Senegal’s diverse range of activities.

 As part of this process, interns are principally tasked with developing and teaching an academic curriculum, coordinating extracurricular leadership activities, and providing support and guidance during the university application process through individual mentoring sessions with students.

 Additionally, interns could be asked to participate in Ashinaga Senegal’s networking activities as we seek to raise awareness and develop links with organisations in Dakar and across francophone Africa.